This post may contain affiliate links. Please read our disclosure policy.

 Making roasted cherry tomatoes is quite simple.
 Here's what you're going to do:

-- Cut the cherry tomatoes in half then toss them with oil, garlic, salt, and pepper.
+- Cut the cherry tomatoes in half then toss them with oil, minced garlic, salt, and pepper.

 - Place them on a baking sheet in a single layer, cut side up.